 Can I take this opportunity to say how extremely proud TDR are of every student who is currently attending our EAAP.
 The commitment they have shown to the programme is commendable and long may it continue.

 Please remember those students who are currently based at Q1 Quorum Business Park, will be transferring their learning to The Training & Development Centre – Scotswood Road, from Monday 6th January.
-They will have exposure to other engineering sectors, including Fabrication and Welding, Machining, and Mechanical Fitting.
+They will have exposure to other engineering sectors, including Fabrication and Welder apprenticeship, Machining, and Mechanical Fitting.